gofore/angular-basic-training/testing/README.md

 # Unit testing
 - Testing of components in isolation from other components
+- Guard against changes that break existing code
+- Specify and clarify what the code does
-- Usually done automatically on file save (concept of _guarding_)
+- Can be executed automatically e.g. on file save (concept of _guarding_)

 ---
 # Jasmine
-- Unit testing tool for JavaScript
+- Unit testing framework for JavaScript
 - Simple basic syntax:
   - `describe(string, function)` to define suite of test cases
   - `it(string, function)` to declare single test case